Tips for a perfect stay

 - Please allow yourself about 10-15 minutes at check in per visit.

 - Please have your pet leashed or in a crate when entering the Inn.

-- We provide Wellness Lamb and Barley dry food and fresh water in sanitized bowls for your pet at no additional cost.
+- We provide Taste of the Wild Ancient Mountain dry food and fresh water in sanitized bowls for your pet at no additional cost.
 If you wish to bring your own pet food please label and individually package each meal for each pet.

 - The Inn will provide bedding and toys for your pet.
 Unfortunately, The Inn cannot be held liable for any lost or destroyed personal items.

 - We recommend a bath or full groom for your dog staying 3 days or longer so that they leave smelling and feeling great!
 Just ask us about our bathing options.

 - Please be sure to inform the staff of any special needs or medical conditions your pet(s) may have.

 - We do not accept pets that are diabetic or require special medical attention at the Inn but will refer you to a qualified veterinarian who can administer medical treatments to your pet.

 - To be fully effective, all vaccines should be administered by your vet at least 14 days prior to arrival at the facility.
 For all of our guests protection, The Dog Eaze Inn will not accept any guest that does not have the proper vaccinations required.

 Call to Schedule Your Reservation